ricardoom/dominotrono/content/portfolio/nypl-redesign.md

     class="image-block__100"
-    alt="An alternate image of the NYPL home page" imgHeading="Login drop down is fully keyboard and assistive device compatible" figcaption="An alternate view of the NYPL home page, where we explore different possibilities for the Recommendations section as well as the top page hero carousel for smaller screens, in this case tablets" title="NYPL home page Tablet view " >}}
+    alt="An alternate image of the NYPL home page" imgHeading="Login drop down is fully keyboard and assistive device compatible" figcaption="An alternate view of the NYPL home page, where we explore different possibilities for the fully accessible drop Login drop down menu" title="NYPL home page Tablet view " >}}

 {{< /image_wrapper >}}
 {{< image_wrapper class="portfolio-image-wrapper" >}}